memidhun/Elephant-Detection-using-ML/README.md

 * **24V Solenoid Valve:** Controls gas release into the ignition chamber.
 * **High-Voltage Arc Generator:** Ignites accumulated acetylene gas mixture safely.

+## 🧪 The Deterrent Mechanism

+The system relies on an automated, controlled chemical reaction to produce a loud acoustic blast and flash, mimicking a gunshot without lethal projectiles.

+**Reaction Equation:**
+`CaC₂ + 2H₂O → C₂H₂ (Acetylene Gas) + Ca(OH)₂`

+When an animal is detected, the peristaltic pump drops water onto the solid calcium carbide.
+The resulting acetylene gas is contained until optimal pressure is reached, at which point the ESP32 triggers the high-voltage arc generator, combusting the gas.

+---

 ---

 ## Repository Structure